webbcam/debugserver-js/docs/api.rst

 Responses
 ---------
-Responses are received from the DebugServer upon sending a Request.
+Responses are sent back by the DebugServer after completing a Request.
+A Response will always have a "state" value which will either be "OK" (successful command) or "FAIL" (failed command).

+    - The "data" field is present when a successful command returns a value.
+    - The "message" field is present when a command raises an error.

 +----------------+---------+----------------------------------+----------------------------+--------------------------------------+
 | Key            | Type    | Description                      | Values                     | Present                              |